Parent Portal

 Assemblies

 Assemblies are held every Monday from 9:05am.
-If weather permits, these are held on the basketball courts to promote social distancing.
-If the weather is inclement, assemblies are held in the gymnasium.
 Parents and friends are most welcome to attend.

 Breakfast Club